-(a) IN GENERAL.-Subject to subsection (b), the import relief that the President provides under subsection (b) of section 322 may not, in the aggregate, be in effect for more than 3 years. (b) EXTENSION.-

-(1) IN GENERAL.-Subject to paragraph (2), the President may extend the effective period of any import relief provided under this subtitle for a period of not more than 2 years, if the President determines that-

-(A) the import relief continues to be necessary to remedy or prevent serious damage and to facilitate adjustment by the domestic industry to import competition; and

-(B) there is evidence that the industry is making a positive adjustment to import competition.
+- (a) IN GENERAL.-Subject to subsection (b), any import relief that the President provides under subsection (b) of section 322 may not, in the aggregate, be in effect for more than 3 years. - (b) EXTENSION.-If the initial period for any import relief provided under section 322 is less than 3 years, the President may extend the effective period of any import relief provided under that section, subject to the limitation set forth in subsection (a), if the President determines that- - (1) the import relief continues to be necessary to remedy or prevent serious damage and to facilitate adjustment by the domestic industry to import competition; and - (2) there is evidence that the industry is making a positive adjustment to import competition.

-(2) LIMITATION.-Any relief provided under this subtitle, including any extensions thereof, may not, in the aggregate, be in effect for more than 5 years.
+$19~\mathrm{USC}~3805$ note.